8 MINS READ

 There are many more scenarios that require retailers to understand the impact of one channel on the other:

 With the goals and vision of each channel being different, defining channel strategies in silos pose a huge risk.
 Omnichannel teams interweaving business and IT goals are very crucial for a successful transformation to unified commerce.
-Many tier 1 retailers are reorganizing their teams to achieve the unified vision and new roles are constantly emerging, such as API Manager.
+Many tier 1 retailers are reorganizing their teams to achieve the unified vision and new roles, such as API Manager are constantly emerging.
 This is a key role to govern APIs across the enterprise and ensure that all APIs adhere to standards and security protocols.
 And the domain teams must own capabilities catering to the requirements of all channels and be ready to shift to new business models quickly.

 Several new business models are emerging that are appealing to both customers and organizations.
 For example, subscription models and rentals.
 Panera bread has quoted that they want to be the Netflix for coffee with the $8.99 subscription-based coffee offer.
 Just as Uberification has come to denote on-demand services, for products it could become Netflixification soon.
 Cryptocurrency is another technology that is expected to see wide adoption.
 This completely decentralized, cross-border medium of exchange is likely to replace traditional tokens and settlements.
 Cross industry influences will play a significant role in shaping up commerce in the coming years.
 It is vital for commerce to be versatile and lend itself to any new business models.

-Very often transformation is misunderstood as completely shelving out older systems and replacing them with modern platforms, involving multi-year commitments manned by massive teams.
+Very often transformation is misunderstood as completely shelving out older systems and replacing them with modern commerce platforms, involving multi-year commitments manned by massive teams.
 While this was perhaps true decades ago, new technologies like microservices, API, cloud, AI/ML, IoT, edge computing, and blockchain have made it possible for enterprises to realize their vision on a continuous, incremental basis, while calibrating to the advancements in their transaction journey.
 As we move towards a circular economy, the collective goal will be about becoming purpose-led and sustainable.
-Commerce will be no exception to this, and continuous transformation will help organizations build for now and for the future.